Home » Garden » Early Summer Garden Tour: Spotting Pest and Disease Problems

 While walking around this early summer garden tour, I noticed a web around a few branches on one of my Blueberry Bushes.

-To remedy the situation, I grabbed my favorite pruners, Fiskars 91095935J Steel Bypass Pruning Shears to cut the infected branches off, place in a garbage bag, and disposed them.
+To remedy the situation, I grabbed my favorite pruners, to cut the infected branches off, place them in a garbage bag, and disposed of them.

 Problem solved (for now) but I’ll need to keep an eye on the gardens.

-But after all the rain we had and the extent that it’s on these plants, my inclination is to pull them out before it infects the rest of the garden.
+But after all the rain we had and the extent that it’s on these plants, I am inclined to pull them out before it infects the rest of the garden.

 Earl Summer Garden Tour of the Front Cottage Garden